 I raise my hand as if to ask a question and he excitedly allows me.

-“You invited us for an interview to sell us this shit GNLD scam?
-Guys, these people are con men!
+“You invited us for an interview to sell us this GNLD scam?
+Guys, these people are cons!
 All this is is bullshit!”
 I say with the anger of a Baite and walk out, leaving the teachers with open mouths and a few of the students scrambling to leave.

 The Crush Calls… wants us to Live Happily Forever